About Focus Sessions

 After your Focus Session prep and/or warmups, your Focus Session will begin.

-During a Focus Session, the RescueTime icon on the menu bar turns into a countdown timer and completion bar.
+During a Focus Session, a separate countdown timer icon with a completion bar will appear on the menu bar.
 The bar fills as the timer counts down.
-Clicking on the timer will bring up the Assistant in a Focus Session state.
+Clicking on either the RescueTime icon or timer icon will bring up the Assistant in a Focus Session state.

 End your Focus Session by clicking Cancel session or End session.